 Reading is the foundational skill, which opens all doors of learning.
 Even when a child has mastered reading basics in the primary years, continued effective instruction and practice in reading strategies is necessary in order for progress and achievement to be maintained.
-As students move up in school, they are required to read more and more complex texts from which to gain content knowledge.
-Without effective support and practice, they can lose ground.
+Beginning in grade 3, students are required to read more complex texts from which to gain content knowledge, and without effective support and practice, they may lose ground.

 This Read-at-Home plan is provided to assist parents in providing reading support and practice at home.
-In addition to working to engage your student in reading independently at least 20 minutes per day outside of school, the enclosed strategies can be used to support them in their identified area(s) of need.
+In addition to reading with children for 20 minutes per day, the enclosed strategies can be used to support them in their identified area(s) of need.
 Parents are encouraged to communicate with the classroom teacher if there are questions or additional support is needed.